MalekBaghdadi/DIY-Tutorials/README.md

 # DIY-Tutorials
 Web App that offers DIY Tutorials for fun
-Bootstrap was used in this project imgs are from freepik
+,Bootstrap was used in this project
+,imgs are from freepik